shiyis/nlpwshiyi/modules/1b-phil-of-mind.md

 #### Computationalism vs Functionalism

 In offering such a model, we prescind from physical details.
 We attain an abstract computational description that could be physically implemented in diverse ways (e.g., through silicon chips, or neurons, or pulleys and levers).
-CCTM holds that a `suitable abstract computational model offers a literally true description of core mental processes`.
+CTM holds that a `suitable abstract computational model offers a literally true description of core mental processes`.